wbennett39/moving_mesh_radiative_transfer/README.md

 ``

 will integrate the Greens function solution for the plane pulse and produce benchmark results for all of the sources run by the ``solver`` except for the MMS source at times 1, 5, and 10.
 For this reason, running the ``solver`` at other final times will return results but the benchmark solution will be 0 for all x.

+### Final notes
+In ``config.yaml`` certain parameters may be easily changed, such as the final evaluation time, number of basis functions, number of cells in the mesh, and number of discrete angles.